 The first grant was awarded to Professor Frank S. Rosenthal from Purdue University for the academic year 2008-09 to research and teach environmental health at the Faculty of Environmental Sciences.
 Environmental health, which combines health sciences and natural sciences, was a top research field at what was then the University of Kuopio.

 For the academic year 2010-11 the grant was awarded to Professor Roger Coulombe from Utah State University.
 As the visiting professor at the Institute of Public Health and Clinical Nutrition, he helped develop the teaching of toxicology and researched the effect of pharmaceutical safety and probiotics on the prevention of cancer.
 The research cooperation isongoing, and Coulombe still gives guest lectures in Kuopio to this day.
 According to Coulombe, Finnish research in biomedicine is widely recognized internationally, largely dueto its voluminous scale in proportion to the country’s size.

-Diverse teaching and research projects
+Diverse educational and research programmes

-Paula Riess Sherwood from the University of Pittsburgh participated in developing the postdoctoral programme in the Department of Nursing Science.
-In the Department of Environmental Science, Suzanna Bräuer from the Appalachian State University studied microbes producing methane and their impact on climate change.
-Shalom Michaeli from the University of Minnesota participated in the development of deep brain stimulation based on functional magnetic imaging at the A. I. Virtanen Institute.
+Up to the year 2023, the grant has been awarded to altogether 16 U.S. professors and assistant/associate professors.
+Paula Riess Sherwood from the University of Pittsburgh participated in developing the post-doc program at the Department of Nursing Science.
+Suzanna Bräuer from AppalachianState University researched methane-producing microbes and their effect on climate change at the Department of Environmental Sciences.
+Shalom Michaeli from the University of Minnesota took part in the development of deep brain stimulation based on functional MRI at the A. I. Virtanen Institute.

 Professor Shalom Michaeli, photo: Raija Törrönen